-The Chicago lawyers of Phillips Law Offices have been fighting for clients injured in construction site accidents for over 65 years.
+Phillips Law Offices has been fighting for clients injured in construction site accidents for over 75 years.
 Our law firm deals in all areas of personal injury law and wrongful death lawsuits, including on-the-job injuries and workers’ compensation cases.

 Some of the dangers from which injuries could be sustained on construction sites include: